replicatedhq/troubleshoot.sh/docs/source/collect/run-pod.md

 The `corev1.PodSpec` for the `runPod` collector.
 See the [Kubernetes API Reference](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#PodSpec) for all available properties.

 ##### `timeout` (Optional)
 A [duration](https://golang.org/pkg/time/#Duration) that will be honored when running the pod.
-If not specified, the collector will run for as long as the underlying command does.
+If the timeout ellapses, the pod is terminated.
+Troubleshoot waits for a maximum of `60s` for the pod to safely terminate, then forcefully deletes it.
+If the timeout is not specified, the collector will run for as long as the underlying command does.

 #### `imagePullSecret` (Optional)